AllWize/balena-legacy-packet-forwarder/README.md

+**THIS PROJECT IS NO LONGER MAINTAINED.
+Use this one instead: https://github.com/RAKWireless/udp-packet-forwarder**

 # LoRaWAN™ Legacy UDP PolyPacket Forwarder using balena.io with sx1301 LoRa concentrators

 This project deploys a LoRaWAN gateway using the legacy UDP Packet Forwarder protocol with balena.
 It runs on a Raspberry Pi (3/4) or balenaFin with a SX1301-based concentrator.